pypeit/PypeIt/doc/conventions.rst

-The PypeIt convention is to orient images such that spectra run along the first axis of an image --- from blue wavelengths at small pixel coordinates to red wavelengths at large pixel coordinates --- and the spatial or cross-dispersion direction runss along the second axis --- with echelle orders running from the highest order at small pixel coordinates to the lowest order at large pixel coordinates.
+The PypeIt convention is to orient images such that spectra run along the first axis of an image --- from blue wavelengths at small pixel coordinates to red wavelengths at large pixel coordinates --- and the spatial or cross-dispersion direction runs along the second axis --- with echelle orders running from the highest order at small pixel coordinates to the lowest order at large pixel coordinates.
 That is, the shape of the images is always (roughly) the number of spectral pixels by the number of spatial pixels, often referred to in our